-183 The IPA's Long-Term Renewable Resources Procurement Plan was approved by the Commission on April 3, 2018 through Docket No. 17-0838-17-0838; a draft Revised Long-Term Renewable Resources Procurement Plan was released for public comment on August 15, 2019.
+182 The IPA's Long-Term Renewable Resources Procurement Plan ("LTRRPP") was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
+A draft Revised LTRRPP was released for public comment on August 15, 2019.
+The Revised LTRRPP was filed on October 21, 2019, the ICC issued its Final Order approving the Revised LTRRPP (with modifications) in Docket No. 19-0995 on February 18, 2020, and the Final Revised LTRRPP was filed and published on April 20, 2020.

-184 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
-In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in post-bid negotiations.
+183 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
+In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in postbid negotiations.